johnmoise/measured_uncertainty/README.md

-# John Moïse
+# Extracurricular

-A repository for my current research interests.
+A repository for my hobbies and extracurricular interests.